MennaTullahTaha/MennaTullah-Taha/README.md

 a.
 ALL:

-	i.
-Verify that user must enable camera to scan barcode (high)
+	*	Verify that user must enable camera to scan barcode (high)

-	ii.
-Verify that user must enable location to access restaurants (high)
+	*	Verify that user must enable location to access restaurants (high)

-	iii.
-Verify that user can scan barcode upon clicking on its icon (high)
+	*	Verify that user can scan barcode upon clicking on its icon (high)

-	iv.
-Verify that user can search for restaurants nearby (Medium)
+	*	Verify that user can search for restaurants nearby (Medium)

-	v.
-Verify that user can search for food through entering a string (high)
+	*	Verify that user can search for food through entering a string (high)

-	vi.
-Verify that user can create food through clicking on the plus icon (high)
+	*	Verify that user can create food through clicking on the plus icon (high)

-	vii.
-Verify that user can select food from the search result. (high)
+	*	Verify that user can select food from the search result. (high)

-	viii.
-Verify that upon selecting food from result search a page would appear displaying its details (high)
+	*	Verify that upon selecting food from result search a page would appear displaying its details (high)

-	ix.
-Verify that user can enter number of servings in fraction (medium)
+	*	Verify that user can enter number of servings in fraction (medium)

-	x.
-Verify that user can select the weighting measure (medium)
+	*	Verify that user can select the weighting measure (medium)

-	xi.
-Verify that user can cancel and save (high)
+	*	Verify that user can cancel and save (high)

-	xii.
-Verify nutrition facts are displayed correctly. (high)
+	*	Verify nutrition facts are displayed correctly. (high)

-	xiii.
-Verify that you can report food (high)
+	*	Verify that you can report food (high)

-1. Verify that a list of defined reasons appear for reporting (High)
+	*	Verify that a list of defined reasons appear for reporting (High)

-2. Verify that user can select multiple reasons (medium)
+	*	Verify that user can select multiple reasons (medium)

 b.
 Create a Recipe:

-	i.
-Verify that you can import Recipe from website (high)
+	*	Verify that you can import Recipe from website (high)

-	ii.
-Verify that you can enter Recipe (high)
+	*	Verify that you can enter Recipe (high)

-	iii.
-Verify you can enter name of recipe (high)
+	*	Verify you can enter name of recipe (high)

-	iv.
-Verify you can add servings in numbers only (high)
+	*	Verify you can add servings in numbers only (high)

-	v.
-Verify you can enter all ingredients in bulk (high)
+	*	Verify you can enter all ingredients in bulk (high)

-	vi.
-Verify that you can’t save recipe unless food is verified and calculated in calories (High)
+	*	Verify that you can’t save recipe unless food is verified and calculated in calories (High)

-	vii.
-Verify you can edit food added (high)
+	*	Verify you can edit food added (high)

-	viii.
-Verify that once saved it appears under recipes tab to import it in meal (High)
+	*	Verify that once saved it appears under recipes tab to import it in meal (High)

-	ix.
-Verify that once selected it appears under the selected meal (breakfast for example) (high)
+	*	Verify that once selected it appears under the selected meal (breakfast for example) (high)

-	x.
-Verify that its calories would be subtracted from the goal (high)
+	*	Verify that its calories would be subtracted from the goal (high)

-	xi.
-Verify you can import recipe in a meal (high)
+	*	Verify you can import recipe in a meal (high)

 c.
 Create a meal:

-	i.
-Verify when you click back a confirmation message appears (medium)
+	*	Verify when you click back a confirmation message appears (medium)

-	ii.
-Verify you can add how to prepare your meal (high)
+	*	Verify you can add how to prepare your meal (high)

-	iii.
-Verify you can cancel adding the meal.
+	*	Verify you can cancel adding the meal.
 (High)

-	iv.
-Verify you can import food from my foods. (high)
+	*	Verify you can import food from my foods. (high)

-	v.
-Verify you can add multiple items into your meal. (high)
+	*	Verify you can add multiple items into your meal. (high)

 5. Verify you can delete food imported under (breakfast, lunch,…) (high)